kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/migrate_mxplan_to_zimbra/guide.en-gb.md

 As part of the gradual transition from MX Plan accounts to Zimbra, you can anticipate this migration and carry out the email account transfer yourself before OVHcloud implements an automated tool.
 This guide will show you how to migrate manually.

-**Find out how to migrate an MX Plan email address to an OVHcloud Zimbra account.**
+**This guide explains how to migrate an MX Plan email address to an OVHcloud Zimbra account.**

 ## Requirements

-- You must have an MX Plan email address (via the MX Plan solution, or included in an [OVHcloud Web Hosting](/links/web/hosting) solution).
+- You have an MX Plan email address (via the MX Plan solution, or included in an [OVHcloud web hosting](/links/web/hosting)).
-- An OVHcloud Zimbra email account.
+- You have an OVHcloud Zimbra email account.
-- **Do not set redirection on the MX Plan email address you want to migrate**.
+- **No redirection is applied to the MX Plan email address you want to migrate**.
-- You must be logged in to your [OVHcloud Control Panel](/links/manager).
+- You have access to the [OVHcloud Control Panel](/links/manager).

 ## Instructions